cc-a/faraday-chemtools/presentation/tools/PITCHME.md

 Testing
 @snapend

+@ul[]
-* The goal of data analysis/modelling is to get to the *right* answer
+- The goal of data analysis/modelling is to get to the **right** answer
-* Testing is well established as fastest way to do this
+- Testing is well established as fastest way to do this
-* Fundamental pillar of modern software engineering
+- Fundamental pillar of modern software engineering
-* Initial investment of time allows you to make changes more flexibly
+- Initial investment of time gives confidence to make changes later
-* Actual technical details vary between projects and languages
+- Actual technical details vary between projects and languages
+@ulend

 ---